sbcgua/mockup_loader/EXCEL2TXT.md

 - `-bd` - change build directory - where uncompressed folder is created
 - `-color` - output in color (requires [ANSICON](https://github.com/adoxa/ansicon))

+## Known issues ##

+- on slower machines archiving does not succeed sometimes.
+Zip file is created but with empty or partial content.
+This happens because archiving is implemented via `Shell.Application.CopyHere` call which is asyncronous - the script cannot see when it finishes.
+Try to increase `gcZipWaitTime` constant at the beginning of the script or use `-nz` to skip achiving and zip data manually.